maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 - Using the `like` operator and wildcards (flexible search)

 - Avoiding the `or` operator, use `in` operator
-  > data retrieval is measurably faster by replac- ing OR conditions with the IN predicate
+  - data retrieval is measurably faster by replacing `OR` conditions with the `IN` predicate
 - Avoiding the `HAVING` clause
-  > try to frame the restriction earlier (`where` clause)
+  1. try to frame the restriction earlier (`where` clause)
-  > try to keep `HAVING` clause simple (use constant, not function)
+  2. try to keep `HAVING` clause **SIMPLE** (use constant, not function)
-- Avoiding large sort operations
+- Avoiding large SORT operations
-  > it is best to schedule queries with large sorts as periodic batch processes during off-peak database usage so that the performance of most user processes is not affected.
+  - it is best to schedule queries with large sorts as periodic batch processes during off-peak database usage so that the performance of most user processes is not affected.

 - Prefer stored procedure
-  > compiled and permanently stored in the database in an executable format.
+  - compiled and permanently stored in the database in an executable format.
 - Disabling indexes during batch loads
-  > When the batch load is complete, you should rebuild the indexes.
+  - When the batch load is complete, you should rebuild the indexes.
-  > reduction of fragmentation that is found in the index
+  - reduction of fragmentation that is found in the index
+- cost-based optimization
-- cost-based optimization: check database server manual
+  - Check database server manual
+- Use`view`
-- Using `view`: keep the levels of code in your query as flat as possible and to test and tune the statements that make up your views
+  - Keep the levels of code in your query as flat as possible and to test and tune the statements that make up your views

+[TOC]

 ## [Average Selling Price](https://code.dennyzhang.com/average-selling-price)